 Fall wheat emergence and the vernalization process

 A GDD is calculated as the average of the daily high and low temperatures in degrees Celsius.
-For example, 50 F equals 10 C, and 40 F equals 4.4 C. So, on a day where the high temperature is 50 F and the low is 40 F, you would accumulate 7.2 GDD [ (10 C + 4.4 C) / 2] or 14.4/2 = 7.2.
-Under these conditions, wheat planted 1 inch deep would take 18 days to emerge.
+For example, 50 F equals 10 degrees Celsius.
+40 F equals 4.4 C. So, on a day where the high temperature is 50 F and the low is 40 F, you would accumulate 7.2 GDD [ (10 C + 4.4 C) / 2 or 14.4/2 = 7.2).
+Under these conditions, wheat planted 1-inch deep would take 18 days to emerge.

-Now it is time to answer the question.
 Winter wheat does not have to be emerged for vernalization to occur.
 At a minimum, the seed must imbibe 35-45% by weight for germination to occur.
 Once the seed has swelled or imbibed this much water, vernalization can occur.
-For the vast majority of the Michigan winter wheat crop, we are well past this stage.
-The only concern would be very late planted wheat planted into very dry soils (a minimal amount of acreage in the state).

-While it is optimal to plant wheat in September and early October, late planted wheat can survive, vernalize and produce an average yield next July.
-Fall tillering will be lower, if any, and yield potential will be lower, but for those who have wheat in the ground, wondering if it needs to emerge to vernalize, this should clear things up.
+While it is optimal to plant wheat in September and early October, late-planted wheat can survive, vernalize and produce a normal yield come July.
+Fall tillering will be lower—if there is any—and yield potential will be lower.
+But for those who have wheat in the ground and are wondering if it needs to emerge to vernalize, this should clear things up.

 If you have any questions, please contact Dennis Pennington at email@example.com or 269-832-0497.